NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBBBB(B)
     - Appears one frame sooner and disappears 3 frames sooner
     - Bounces closer
+- 5A
-- 5A charge changed from 10f to 8f
+    - Charge changed from 10f to 8f
+    - Grabbable the entire move
 - 2B
     - Launch instead of sweep
     - +2 damage